KansasCityWomeninTechnology/cocktails-worksheets/docs/spa/2component/README.md

 ng serve
 ```

 In Google Chrome, navigate to [http://localhost:4200](http://localhost:4200) to see your working (basic) app.
-Angular scaffolds a basic webpage with links to their documentation and help to continue building the app that looks something like this except you'll see the title of your app in the top banner next to the rocket icon:
+Angular scaffolds a basic webpage with links to their documentation and help to continue building the app that looks something like this, except you'll see the title of your app in the top banner next to the rocket icon:

 ![Angular basic scaffolded app](https://angular.io/generated/images/guide/setup-local/app-works.png)